CypressRoleplay/realtime-network-monitor/README.md

 ## 🧠 About Cypress Studios

 Cypress Studios builds small, powerful open-source tools that empower users.
 No bloat.
 No noise.
-Just precision-crafted software built for control.
+Just precision-crafted software built for user control.